 A Partner Memorandum of Understanding (MOU) between the SVWDB, Chief Elected Officials, and Virginia Career Works System Partners, confirms the understanding of the Parties regarding the operation and management of Virginia Career Works Centers in LWDA 4.
-The MOU defines the parameters within which education, workforce, economic development, and other Partner programs and entities operate to create a seamless, customer-focused service delivery system that aligns service delivery across system partners and enhances access to program services.
+In addition, the MOU defines the parameters within which education, workforce, economic development, and other partner programs and entities operate to create a seamless, customer-focused service delivery system that aligns service delivery across system partners and enhances access to program services.